 Our vision has been to become renowned as the most integrated care organisation in the NHS.
-This is because we have always believed that by working seamlessly with our population, our people, and our partners we could "Improve the Health Outcomes and Life Chances of our Population".
+This is because we have always believed that by working seamlessly with our population, our people, and our partners we could "improve the life chances and health outcomes of our population."